tasosbit/puya-ts-superbox/README.md

    */
   maxBoxSize: UintN64
   /**
    * Byte width of individual value.
-Used to enforce box/value boundaries & calculate offsets when fetching values by index */
+   * Used to enforce box/value boundaries & calculate offsets when operating by value index */
   valueSize: UintN64
   /**